-In Montpelier Primary School, the SENCO:
+In Montpelier Primary School, the SENCo:

-- Manages the day to day operation of the policy. - Co-ordinates the provision for and manages the responses to children's special needs. - Monitors the progress of pupils with special educational needs. - Supports and advises colleagues. - Is an important link with parents/carers. - Acts as a link to external agencies and other support agencies. - Contributes to and manages the records of all children with special educational needs. - Manages the school-based assessment and completes the documentation required by outside agencies and the Local Authority. - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Manages a range of resources both human and material, used to support children with special educational needs. - Works with the governor responsible for SEN to monitor and evaluate the special educational needs provision and report to the governing body.
+- Manages the day-to-day operation of the policy. - Co-ordinates the provision for and manages the responses to children's special needs. - Monitors the progress of pupils with special educational needs. - Supports and advises colleagues. - Is an important link with parents/carers. - Works in collaboration with the PSA to identify needs. - Acts as a link to external agencies and other support agencies. - Contributes to and manages the records of all children with special educational needs. - Manages the school-based assessment and completes the documentation required by outside agencies and the Local Authority. - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Manages a range of resources both human and material, used to support children with special educational needs. - Works with the governor responsible for SEN to monitor and evaluate the special educational needs provision and report to the governing body.